EyeTrackVR/EyeTrackVR/docs/_pages/Full_Build_Guide.md

 Note the ammount of black coming out of the connector.
 {% include custom/images/image_2.html url="https://i.imgur.com/VnFi5XS.jpg" max-width="400" caption="" alt="img" %}

-## Step 7: Connect ESP to a programmer to flash.
+## Step 7: Connect ESP to the programmer to flash.
 Why flash before you have it assembled?
-It's simple, to make sure they work before you spend time soldering them.
+It's simple, to make sure they actually work before you spend time soldering to them.

 Slide your ESP into the programmer, and note the USB port goes away from the ESP's camera.
 {% include custom/images/image_2.html url="https://i.imgur.com/LsLPAcd.jpg" max-width="400" caption="" alt="img" %}